skni-kod/Ram-machine/README.md

      , READ ,  , 0    , Read value to accumulator;
      , JGTZ ,  , NOABS, If accumulator is greather than 0 jump to NOABS;
      , STORE,  , 1    , Store accumulator to register 1;
-     , LOAD , =, 0    , Load 0 to accumulator ;
+     , LOAD , =, 0    , Load 0 to accumulator;
      , SUB  ,  , 1    , Subtract value in register 1 from accumulator;
 NOABS, WRITE,  , 0    , Write accumulator;
      , HALT ,  ,      , Stop;